Table of Contents

 - Eliminate, or reduce by half, any toppings used for appearance (such as frosting or whipped cream).

-- If you eliminate it, try adding a slice of fresh strawberry or a little cacao powder on top instead.
+- If you eliminate it, try adding a few slices of fresh strawberry or a little cacao powder on top instead.

 Create healthier versions of your favorites with a few of these easy alternatives: